As a business owner, at some point you may have come across the concept of Registering a Security Interest.

 This is generally a strong form of leverage and protection for whoever is lending the money.
 So where does a Security Interest come in?

-In the event that payment is not made on a secured loan, for example, you’ll want to make sure that you have the right to make a claim on the security.
+In the event that payment is not made on a secured loan, you’ll want to make sure that you have the right to make a claim on the security.

 In Australia, you can Register a Security Interest on the Personal Properties Securities Register (the PPSR).
 The PPSR is essentially a noticeboard that lets you know if someone else already has a claim on a security interest.

-This means that, in case other people have a security interest in the same property, you can place a notice on the PPSR to show that you have the right over that property.
+This means that, in case other people have a security interest on the same asset, you can place a notice on the PPSR to show that you have the right over that property.

 When Do I Need To Register A Security Interest?